yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/keymap.md

 ### `kill` {#input.kill}

 Kill the specified range of characters.
-This command is only available in insert mode.
+This action is only available in insert mode.

 | Argument/Option | Description                                      |
 | --------------- | ------------------------------------------------ |